ZacharyVorsteg/splitter-ui/README.md

-# Payment Splitter Configuration Tool
+# Payment Splitter

-A modern web application for planning and configuring cryptocurrency payment splits among team members.
-This tool helps you design payment distribution schemes and generates configuration files that can be used with smart contract deployment services.
-Built with Next.js, Tailwind CSS, and RainbowKit/Wagmi.
+A complete DeFi application for deploying and managing smart contracts that automatically split cryptocurrency payments among team members.
+Built with Next.js, Tailwind CSS, RainbowKit/Wagmi, and OpenZeppelin contracts.

 ## Features

-- 🔗 **Multi-chain planning**: Configure splits for Ethereum, Polygon, and Arbitrum networks
+- 🚀 **Smart Contract Deployment**: Deploy real PaymentSplitter contracts to Polygon and Ethereum
-- 💰 **Token support**: Plan distributions for ETH and USDC with extensible architecture
+- 💰 **Multi-token support**: Split ETH, MATIC, USDC, and other ERC20 tokens
 - 👥 **Team management**: Add multiple recipients with custom percentages
-- 📊 **Real-time preview**: See payment distributions before exporting
-- 📄 **Configuration export**: Generate JSON files for use with deployment services
+- 📊 **Real-time pricing**: Live ETH and MATIC prices via Coinbase WebSocket
+- ⛽ **Live gas tracking**: Real-time gas estimates using eth_feeHistory
+- 🔗 **Multi-chain support**: Polygon (low fees), Ethereum, and Arbitrum networks
-- 📱 **Responsive**: Works perfectly on desktop and mobile devices
+- 📱 **Responsive design**: Works perfectly on desktop and mobile devices

-## Important Note

-**This is a configuration tool, not a contract deployment service.** It helps you plan payment splits and generates configuration files.
-To actually deploy smart contracts, you'll need to use the generated configuration with a contract deployment service or implement the smart contract functionality yourself.
+- 🔒 **Non-custodial**: Your keys, your contracts, your control

+## How It Works

+1. **Configure**: Set up your payment split with recipient addresses and percentages
+2. **Deploy**: Connect your wallet and deploy a real smart contract to the blockchain
+3. **Fund**: Send cryptocurrency to the contract address
+4. **Distribute**: Recipients can claim their shares anytime, or use batch release

 ## Quick Start